Board of Directors

 United States Board of Directors

-Kevin D. Batt, Vice President, Executive Committee
+Kevin D. Batt, Board Chair, Executive Committee

 Kevin D. Batt is completing his career as an attorney in Boston, Massachusetts and looks forward to volunteer work in retirement.
 He serves on the Board of Multicultural Education Training and Advocacy (META), a legal advocacy group supporting the rights of English Language Learners throughout public school systems in the United States.
 In the past he helped litigate the rights of same-sex couples to marriage.
 His interest in human rights has now expanded to projects in East Africa since his journey there in 2015.
 In addition to his service on the board of Ubuntu Center for Peace, he serves on the boards of Move Up Global (MUG), promoting education and public health in northwest Rwanda and of Sexual Minorities of Uganda (SMUG), which engages in the front line struggle to protect sexual minorities in Uganda.